urosolia/LMPC/LinearLMPC/README.md

 We propose to solve the above CLQR problem iteratively.
 We perform the regulation task repeatedly and we use the closed-loop data to synthesize the LMPC policy.
 This folder contains the following files:

 1) main.py: this file runs the closed-loop simulations.
-2) LMPC.py: the LMPC object is used to store the file and to construct the the safe set and value function approximation which define the LMPC policy.
+2) LMPC.py: the lmpc object is used to store the file and to construct the the safe set and value function approximation which define the LMPC policy (Set CVX = False t).
-3) FTOCP.py: the ftocp object solves a finite time optimal control problem give the initial condition x_t, a terminal contraint set (optional) and a terminal cost function (optional)
+3) FTOCP.py: the ftocp object solves a finite time optimal control problem given the initial condition x_t, a terminal contraint set (optional) and a terminal cost function (optional)
 4) plot.py: run this files after main.py to plot the closed-loop trajectory, the closed-loop iteration cost and the comparison with the optimal solution to the CLQR problem.

 ## References

-This code is based on the following:

 [1] Ugo Rosolia and Francesco Borrelli.
 "Learning Model Predictive Control for Iterative Tasks.
 A Data-Driven Control Framework."
 In IEEE Transactions on Automatic Control (2017).
 [PDF](https://ieeexplore.ieee.org/document/8039204/)